taikedz-mt/build-battle/README.md

 2. Give contestants the blocks for building

 That's it.
 Contestants will not be able to place the blocks far away from the markers, not derive items from the build battle nodes.

+## Forceloading

+Marker blocks cause the position they are located at to be forceloaded.

+Without it, if you set a large radius (say, 30), your server may start unloading blocks when the player is away - if they're far away from the marker, it gets unloaded from memory - and the build_battle blocks can no longer be placed, as there apparently isn't any marker.

+You can run `/bbattle_showfl` to see all the forceload locations set in this way, and `/bbattle_clearfl` to clear any that no longer have a marker block at the specified location.